restx/restx/docs/try-generated-app.md

 }
 {% endhighlight %}

-Since this is a GET request, you can also simply open the URL in your browser: [http://localhost:8080/api/message?who=restx](http://localhost:8080/api/message?who=restx)
+Since this is a GET request, you can also simply open the URL in your browser (in a browser where you are already authenticated): [http://localhost:8080/api/message?who=restx](http://localhost:8080/api/message?who=restx)

 ### Monitoring